 5. Russian Service Style

-That has elaborate garnish are neatly arranged on a platter presented to the host, taken back to the sideboard, carved, portioned, and served to the guests with service spoon and fork.
+In this service elaborate garnish is neatly arranged on a platter presented to the host, taken back to the sideboard, carved, portioned, and served to the guests with a service spoon and fork.

 6. Gueridon Service Style

 This Gueridon service is also named Trolley service.
 In this style of service, dishes are prepared, carved, dressed, or flambéed on a trolley in front of the guests and served with a service spoon and fork.
 It is a very effective tool for merchandising.

 7. Tray Service Style